vuejs/docs/src/guide/essentials/watchers.md

 ## `watchEffect()` \*\* {#watcheffect}

 `watch()` is lazy: the callback won't be called until the watched source has changed.
-But in some cases we may want the same callback logic to be run eagerly - for example, we may want to fetch some initial data, and then re-fetch the data whenever relevant state changes.
+But in some cases we may want the same callback logic to be run eagerly, an alternative to [`watch()`](/api/reactivity-core.html#watch) exists.

 We may find ourselves doing this:

 ```js
 const url = ref('https://...')